Finding the Best Places to Retire Since 2006!

 At Least One Hospital Accredited by Joint Commission?
 No. The nearest accredited hospital is Frye Regional Medical Center, 20 miles away in Hickory.

 Public Transit: The county provides a van service.

 Public Library: Yes

-Political Leanings: Very conservative
+Political Leanings: Conservative

 Is North Carolina Considered Tax Friendly for Retirement?
 Somewhat

-Webwerxx, Inc. Copyright (c) 2006-2016.
+Webwerxx, Inc. Copyright (c) 2006-2020.
 All rights reserved.
 No part of this electronic publication may be reproduced in any way without the express written consent of Webwerxx, Inc. Reproducing any original part of this publication without written permission from Webwerxx, Inc. is plagiarism.
 Numerous attempts were made to verify the accuracy of the information contained in this website, but some information may have changed since each article and/or report went online, and Webwerxx, Inc. is not liable for inaccurate information contained in its articles and/or reports.